-- 1. Choose the port or sequential range of ports using the From...To... port pull-down menus - 2.
+- 1. Choose the port or sequential range of ports using the From...To... port pull-down menus. - 2.
 Use the remaining pull-down menus to configure the parameters described below:

-Parameter Description State <enabled></enabled> Toggle the State < Enabled > field to either enable or disable a given port or group of ports.
-Speed/Duplex <auto></auto> Toggle the Speed/Duplex < Auto > field to either select the speed and duplex/half-duplex state of the port.
-Auto - auto-negotiation between 10 and 1000 Mbps devices, full- or half-duplex.
+Parameter Des cription State <enabled></enabled> Toggle the State < Enabled > field to either enable or disable a given port or group of ports.
+Speed/Duplex <auto></auto> Toggle the Speed/Duplex field to either select the speed and duplex/half-duplex state of the port.
+Auto denotes auto-negotiation between 10 and 100 Mbps devices, in full- or half-duplex.
 The Auto setting allows the port to automatically determine the fastest settings the device the port is connected to can handle, and then to use those settings.
-The other options are Auto , 10M/Half, 10M/Full, 100M/Half and 100M/Full.
-There is no automatic adjustment of port settings with any option other than Auto .
+The other options are Auto , 10M/Half , 10M/Full , 100M/Half and 100M/Full .
+There is no automatic adjustment of port settings with any option other than Auto.
 Flow Control Displays the flow control scheme used for the various port configurations.
 Ports configured for full-duplex use 802.3x flow control, half-duplex ports use backpressure flow control, and Auto ports use an automatic selection of the two.
 The default is Disabled .

-the forwarding table.
+Learn Enable or disable MAC address learning for the selected ports.
+When Enabled , destination and source MAC addresses are automatically listed in the forwarding table.
 When learning is Disabled , MAC addresses must be manually entered into the forwarding table.
 This is sometimes done for reasons of security or efficiency.
-See the section on Forwarding/Filtering Learn reasons of security or efficiency.
 See the section on Forwarding/Filtering for information on entering MAC addresses into the forwarding table.
-The default --- ------- --
+The default setting is Disabled .